TAIsRich/chuwa0403/ShortQuestions/Hw1.md

 git stash pop
 ```
+IntelliJ: GIT -> uncommited changes -> stash changes

 ## 8. How do you understand PR is based on Branch ?
 A PR indicates a branch to review compared to another branch.
 The system will evaluate how many new commits have been made to the feature branch since the time it has been branched off the Master one.

 ## 9. What is maven role ? what it be used to do ?
+Maven is a project management tool based on POM.
+Its goal is to allow a developer to comprehend the complete state of a development effect in short time of period.

+It is used for projects build, dependency and documentation.

+## 10. What is the lifecycle of maven? could you tell me the details ?
++ validate - validate the project is correct and all necessary information is available
++ compile - compile the source code of the project
++ test - test the compiled source code using a suitable unit testing framework
++ package - take the compiled code and package it in its distribute formate, e.g. .JAR
++ verify - run checks on results of integration tests to ensure quality criteria
++ install - install the package into local repository for use as a dependency for other projects
++ deploy - done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.

+## 11. what is the difference between package and install in maven lifecycle ?
+'Package' takes the compiled code and package it in its distribute formate, e.g. .JAR, while 'install'  install the package into local repository for use as a dependency for other projects.

+## 12. What is plugins in maven, list some plugins.
+Maven allows for the reuse of common build logic across multiple projects.
+Plugins are used to: create jar files, create war files, compile code, unit test code, create project documentation.

++ Maven clean plugin
++ Maven compiler plugin
++ Maven install plugin